Compare

 Is it worth paying for?

-The core connection — messages, calls, notifications, contacts, files — is free.
-Only power features like screen mirroring and control are part of Pro.
+Connecting your phone plus screen mirroring (standard resolution) and control are free to try.
+Integrations like messages, calls, notifications, webcam and files — and full-resolution mirroring — unlock with Pro.
 If you reach for your phone often, it wipes out those dozens of daily interruptions.

 Does it have to be a Galaxy?